Pain Awareness

 How to identify and assess pain

-Pain is a signal from the central nervous system indicating that something is wrong.
-Pain is helpful in that it alerts the brain to take action.
-If we never felt pain, we could be injured or have a serious medical condition without any awareness that our body is in danger.
+Pain is a signal from the central nervous system that something is wrong in the body.
+It is a helpful mechanism that alerts the brain to take action.
+Without the ability to feel pain, we could sustain injuries or have serious medical conditions without realizing that our bodies are in danger.

 Source: Pain Scale